-The mission of American Express’s philanthropic program is to bring to life the company’s deeply-held belief in good corporate citizenship by supporting communities in ways that resonate with the company's employees, customers, business partners and other stakeholders.
+The mission of the American Express philanthropic program brings to life the company's deeply-held belief in good corporate citizenship by supporting communities in ways that resonate with the company's employees, customers, business partners and other stakeholders.

 Their ongoing and generous support exemplifies this commitment.

 In 2010, American Girl introduced Shine On Now, a charitable initiative that encourages girls to be their best by providing ways for them to give back to their communities.
 Through Shine On Now, American Girl calls on girls across the country to collect books for Save the Children's U.S. Literacy Program.
 As a result, more than $460,000 in books and other materials were placed in the hands of children in rural America in the first year of the initiative.
 Since the launch of Shine On Now, American Girl has continued to support our literacy programs each year with books and funds to help us develop children's literacy skills and provide them with the guidance and support they need to grow as readers.

 The Boston Consulting Group (BCG) is one of Save the Children's key pro bono partners.
 Our global relationship, in place for almost 20 years, has seen the group's consultants dedicate their time and expertise to collaborate with us on a number of international and domestic projects.
 Our partnership gives the BCG team the opportunity to apply skills normally associated with business consultancy to a different goal — improving the way we create change for children.
 In 2010, BCG consultants provided invaluable analysis and support during our response to the earthquake in Haiti and flooding in Pakistan.